 You are probably familiar with some Google search operators.
 If you put words in quotes it will only find that set of words together for instance.
-Many affiliate marketers are familiar with the Keyword Golden Ratio keyword methodology (check out our KGR article for more information).
+Many affiliate marketers and SEO practitioners are familiar with the Keyword Golden Ratio keyword methodology (check out our KGR article for more information).
 KGR’s primary methodology is to use the Google operator allintitle to find keywords that have a content gap.
 But there are many more Google operators that are useful when researching article ideas, checking competition or auditing your site.

-21 Google Operators for Content Marketers
+21 Google Operators for SEO & Content Marketers

 Find phrases in anchor text linking back to the page.

 Find phrases within the text of a page

 This allows you to search for multiple words in a title

 Example: allintitle:affiliate SEO

 Find pages with a set of words in the url/slug

 Find pages matching multiple words or phrases in quotes.
 It must be all caps — AND